Andy Karduna, Interim Vice Provost for Graduate Studies

 Master’s students, except summer-only students, may apply for a maximum of three academic terms of on-leave status during the course of study for the degree.
 A master's student who attends the university only during summer session must obtain on-leave status for each ensuing school year.
 These summer students also must complete all degree requirements within the seven-year time limit.

 Doctoral students may apply for a maximum of six academic terms of on-leave status during the course of study for the degree.
 See Continuous Enrollment under Doctoral Degrees.

 Additional details about on-leave status and how to apply are available on the Graduate School website.

-A graduate student who fails to maintain continuous enrollment or obtain on-leave status is required to file a Permission to Reregister form and petition for reinstatement (using the General Petition form).
-Both forms are available on the Graduate School website.
+A graduate student who fails to maintain continuous enrollment or obtain on-leave status is required to file a Petition for Reinstatement form, available on the Graduate School website.
 The petition is reviewed by the student’s major department and the Graduate School.
 The student may, at the discretion of the department, be required to meet departmental admission policies and degree completion requirements that are in effect on the date of reenrollment.
-Doctoral students may, at the discretion of the department, be required to register for a new year of residency—three consecutive terms of at least 9 graduate credits in each term.
+Doctoral students may, at the discretion of the department, be required to complete the doctoral residency requirement again.
 They may also be required to retake the comprehensive examinations if completed prior to stopping out, if the department feels that this is necessary in order to demonstrate currency of knowledge.

-Review of the Permission to Reregister form may result in a change of residency status from resident to nonresident.
+Review of the Petition for Reinstatement may result in a change of residency status from resident to nonresident if the student has not maintained residency in Oregon.
 More information is available from the residency officer in the Office of Admissions.